 Use normal equipment, what you’d normally use for flying, that gives you good practice, gets you familiar with the feeling of your harness and your glider.

-If you’d like, we sometimes have ground handling only wings and ground handling only harnesses really cheap on our website (these are old and un-airworthy), there for you to get hold of so you can trash them.
+We sometimes have ground handling only wings and ground handling only harnesses really cheap on our website (these are old and un-airworthy), there for you to get hold of so you can trash them.
 So if you’ve got an unfriendly field you’re going to be ground handling in, or it’s very muddy, or you just don’t want to damage your wing, then pick up one of those.
-Alternatively, some pilots choose to get a mini-wing (added bonus: you can do strong wind soaring) or ground handling practice wing (not for flight, just for practice in strong winds).
+Alternatively, some pilots choose to get a mini-wing (added bonus: you can do strong wind soaring) or a speed wing (added bonus: you can use it for speed flying) or a dedicated ground handling practice wing (not for flight, just for practice in strong winds).

 Ground handling exercise 1